oracc/oracc-rest/README.md

 ### Installing jq

-We use the [jq](https://stedolan.github.io/jq/) tool to efficiently preprocess large .json files to prepare them for upload into Elasticsearch.
+We use the [jq](https://stedolan.github.io/jq/) tool to efficiently pre-process large .json files to prepare them for upload into Elasticsearch.
 This can be easily installed through a package manager:

 - OS X: `brew install jq`
 - Ubuntu: `sudo apt-get install jq`